 If you locate your business in an enterprise zone, you can receive up to £55,000 over five years.
 The local councils work out the details of applying the relief.

 Employers make income tax payments and National Insurance contributions on behalf of their employees through the PAYE system.
-Employers can log in the PAYE system here, after registering as an employer.
+Employers can use the PAYE system online, after registering as an employer.

-If you are self-employed or for other reasons need to file a self-assessment form, you can do so here, once you have a unique tax reference number.
-You can settle your self-assessment tax bill through a variety of means as delineated here.
+If you are self-employed or for other reasons need to file a self-assessment form, you can do so online once you have a unique tax reference number.
+You can settle your self-assessment tax bill through a variety of means.

 If you have registered with the HMRC to collect VAT, you can submit your collections through a variety of approved methods.
 Paying your corporate tax bill can also be done through a variety of approved methods.

-If you need help understanding your UK tax liabilities, reporting obligations, or have questions such as ‘What is the tax rate for the self employed in UK?’ you can contact the HMRC.
+If you need help understanding your UK tax liabilities, reporting obligations, or have questions, you can contact the HMRC.